sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 **Informative:** TPM hardware which shipped in a system certified for Windows Server 2016 will be considered to pass Redstone 2 certification requirements until March 1, 2019, irrespective of newer requirements, at Microsoft’s discretion.
 This does not apply to any TPM which passed the tests with exceptions.
 This applies to all Device.TrustedPlatformModule.TPM20 subrequirements.

+**Informative:** The TPM is a hardware security device, and Windows relies on the security of the TPM to provide security guarantees for Windows features.
+Accordingly, Microsoft may at its sole discretion, revoke the Windows certification of a specific firmware version or hardware model as appropriate.

 > [!WARNING]
 > Certification for Windows Server 2016, Azure Stack, and SDDC must continue to meet the Windows Hardware Compatibility Requirements as stated in version 1607 of documentation, must use [version 1607 of the HLK (build 14393)](https://go.microsoft.com/fwlink/p/?LinkID=404112) with [matching playlist](http://aka.ms/hlkplaylist) and supplemental content to generate logs, and must follow policies as stated in the [Windows Server Policy document](https://go.microsoft.com/fwlink/p/?linkid=834831).
 Questions about the Azure Stack or SDDC programs or how to submit the results for solution validation should be directed to the appropriate Microsoft technical account manager or partner management contact.